FlynnOConnell/arctic-lake/hub/docket/maskNMF.md

 updated_date: <% tp.date.now("YYYY-MM-DD") %>
 ---
 # maskNMF
+Current issue:
+- Neuronal Jitter when viewing the *mean-subtracted* timeseries
+	-
 - Registration with Suite2p did not help
 - pmd: Penalized Matrix Decomposition
 	- Essentially run SVD in blocks, where each block has only the local background to deal with